Following season opener, Buffalo Bills announce vaccine mandate for home games

 Starting Oct.
 31, fans will be required to be fully vaccinated, which means either two shots of the Moderna or Pfizer vaccines or one shot of the Johnson & Johnson vaccine.

-There is no exception for showing proof of a negative COVID-19 test.
+There is no exemption for showing proof of a negative COVID-19 test.

 Children under 12 can still attend games, but they are required to wear a mask at all times.
 Adults will not have to wear a mask.